kirkshoop/async_scope/async-resource.md

 ### run(), open(), and close()

 The rationale for this design is that it unifies and generalizes asynchronous construction and destruction, making the construction adaptable via sender algorithms.
 Its success cases are handled by what follows an `open()` *async-function*, its failure cases are handled as results of the `run()` *async-function*.
-The success case isn't run at all if `open()` fails, quite like what follows RAII initialization isn't performed if the RAII initialization fails.
+The success case isn't run at all if `run()` fails (which completes `open()` with `set_stopped()`), quite like what follows RAII initialization isn't performed if the RAII initialization fails.

 Furthermore, asynchronous resources are acquired only when needed by asynchronous work, and that acquisition can itself be asynchronous.
 As a practical example, consider a thread pool that has a static amount of threads in it.
 With this approach, the threads can be spun up when needed by asynchronous work, and no sooner - and the threads are spun up asynchronously, without blocking, but the "success" case, i.e. the code that uses the threads, is run after the threads have been spun up.